-Option/Argument Description -s Saves the downloaded firmware in the FEPROM in a Sun StorEdge A5000 disk array.
-If -s is not specified, the downloaded firmware will not be saved across power cycles. -f filename Downloads the PROM image in filename-path .
-If you do not specify a file name, the default PROM image is used.
-The default PROM image in a Sun StorEdge A5000 is in the directory /usr/lib/locale/C/LC_MESSAGES and is named ibfirmware The default PROM image in a Sun Fire 880 system is in the directory /usr/platform/SUNW,Sun-Fire-880/lib/images/int_fcbpl_fw The default PROM image in a SPARCstorage Array is in the directory /usr/lib/firmware/ssa and is named ssafirmware. -w WWN This option is for the SPARCstorage Array only.
+Option/Argument Description -s Saves the downloaded firmware in the FEPROM in a Sun StorEdge A5x00 disk array.
+If -s is not specified, the downloaded firmware will not be saved across power cycles. -f filename Downloads the PROM image in $\it filename-path$.
+If you do not specify the -f option, a default PROM image may be used.
+The default PROM image in a Sun StorEdge A5x00 is in the directory /usr/lib/locale/C/LC_MESSAGES and is named ibfirmware The default PROM image in a SPARCstorage Array is in the directory /usr/lib/firmware/ssa and is named ssafirmware.
+For the Sun Fire 880 internal storage array, the -f option is required.
+There is no default PROM image for the Sun Fire 880 system.
+You must load the image from the Supplement CD provided with the Solaris release.
+Once loaded, the image resides in the directory /usr/platform/SUNW, Sun-Fire-880/lib/images/int_fcbpl_fw and you can use the -f option to download the image from there. -w WWN This option is for the SPARCstorage Array only.
 See "Changing a SPARCstorage Array WWN (download)" on page 25.